 Large swales.
-Large swales transport water, but also generally contain wide, flat areas that pond similar to vernal pools (but are less well defined than those occupying the terraces).
-Large swales are fed by other large and small swales and are rarely directly connect to pools.
+Large swales transport water, but also generally contain wide, flat areas that pond similar to vernal pools.
+Large swales are fed by other large and small swales and are rarely directly connected to pools.

 Mima mounds.
 Mima mounds are elliptical mounds of soil, usually 1-3 meters tall, and uniformly distributed across a landscape.
 The sizes of areas between mounds is often very similar to the mound sizes, such that the landscape, as viewed from a few thousand feet above, resembles the surface of a golf ball.
 Vernal pools tend to form in the low areas between mima mounds.